Crisis in Venezuela: Chávez presidency

 After attempting a coup d'état in 1992 and being pardoned by President Rafael Caldera, Hugo Chávez was elected president and maintained the presidency from 1999 until his death in 2013.
-Increasing oil prices in the early 2000s led to levels of funds not seen in Venezuela since the 1980s.
-Chávez established Bolivarian missions, aimed at providing public services to improve economic, cultural, and social conditions.
-According to Corrales and Penfold, "aid was disbursed to some of the poor and, more gravely, in a way that ended up helping the president and his allies and cronies more than anyone else".
-Nonetheless, poverty was cut more than 20 percent between 2002 and 2008.
+After increasing oil prices in the early 2000s provided additional funds to Venezuela, Chávez established Bolivarian missions, aimed at providing public services to improve economic, cultural, and social conditions.
 The Missions entailed the construction of thousands of free medical clinics for the poor, and the enactment of food and housing subsidies.
 A 2010 OAS report indicated achievements in addressing illiteracy, healthcare and poverty, and economic and social advances.
-The quality of life for Venezuelans had also improved according to a UN Index.
+Quality of life for Venezuelans had also improved.
+While poverty declined more than 20 percent between 2002 and 2008, "aid was disbursed to some of the poor...in a way that ended up helping the president and his allies and cronies more than anyone else", according to Corrales and Penfold.
 Teresa A. Meade wrote that Chávez's popularity strongly depended "on the lower classes who have benefited from these health initiatives and similar policies."
-According to Chosun Ilbo, Venezuela began to face economic difficulties due to Chávez's populist policies.
-On 2 June 2010, Chávez declared an "economic war" due to increasing shortages in Venezuela.

-The social works initiated by Chávez's government relied on oil products, the keystone of the Venezuelan economy, leading to Dutch disease according to Javier Corrales.
-(Note: Javier Corrales says in Foreign Policy, "…excessive dependence on commodity exports can distort an economy in fundamental ways.
+The social works initiated by Chávez's government relied on oil exports.
+The nation's richness in natural resources hindered its industrial development and diversification.
+(Note: Javier Corrales says in Foreign Policy, "...excessive dependence on commodity exports can distort an economy in fundamental ways.
 One manifestation of this principle is what has come to be known as 'Dutch Disease' (named after the problems faced by the Netherlands as it reaped a windfall from North Sea oil in the 1970s).
 Dutch Disease occurs when a country that is excessively dependent on commodity exports experiences a price boom.
 The sudden inflow of foreign currency raises the demand for local currency, yielding an uncompetitive exchange rate.
 This overvalued exchange rate, if unaddressed, can kill the country's other exports as well as stimulating an avalanche of imports, which can hurt domestic producers.")
 By the early 2010s, economic actions taken by Chávez's government during the preceding decade, such as overspending and price controls, became unsustainable.
-Venezuela's economy faltered while poverty, inflation and shortages in Venezuela increased.
-According to Martinez Lázaro, professor of economics at the IE Business School in Madrid, the economic woes Venezuela continued to suffer under Maduro would have occurred even if Chávez were still in power.
-In early 2013, shortly after Chávez's death, Foreign Policy stated that whoever succeeded Chávez would "inherit one of the most dysfunctional economies in the Americas—and just as the bill for the deceased leader's policies comes due."
+Venezuela's economy faltered while poverty, inflation and shortages increased.
+On 2 June 2010, Chávez declared an "economic war" due to increasing shortages in Venezuela.